ownport/simplefetch/tests/threads.md

 True

 ```
-As you can see from the code below the duration of execution 10 requests with no threads and
+As you can see from the code below the duration of execution requests with no threads and
 with threads is different.
-In case of use threads on my laptop it's 8 times faster with threads
-than no threads.
+On my laptop it's 8 times faster with threads than no threads.